coftob/My-very-productive-Processing-class/README.md

 ![chess2](/chess/chess2.jpg)

-What started as a bug, became a fun easter egg.
-When the variable of the size is smaller than zero, the chess pieces reverse their direction and turn upside down.
+What started of as a bug, became a fun easter egg.
+When the vaslue of the size variable become smaller than zero, the chess pieces reverse their direction and turn upside down.
 To underline that, I wrote an if statement, that in this specific case the background shall be negative.
 <br/><br/><br/>